jedavis82/scene_labeling/README.md

 The files required are:
 - [yolov3.weights](https://pjreddie.com/media/files/yolov3.weights)

-The code base originally stored these files in the input/models/ directory, as can be seen in the object_detection.py script.
+The code base originally stored these files in the input/models/ directory alongside the yolov3.cfg file.

 # Usage
 The first script to execute is the `import_coco.py` script.
 This script will download the specified number of images